Stem cell: Lineage

 Lineage is an important procedure to analyze developing embryos.
 Since cell lineages shows the relationship between cells at each division.
 This helps in analyzing stem cell lineages along the way which helps recognize stem cell effectiveness, lifespan, and other factors.
 With the technique of cell lineage mutant genes can be analyzed in stem cell clones that can help in genetic pathways.
 These pathways can regulate how the stem cell perform.

 To ensure self-renewal, stem cells undergo two types of cell division (see Stem cell division and differentiation diagram).
 Symmetric division gives rise to two identical daughter cells both endowed with stem cell properties.
 Asymmetric division, on the other hand, produces only one stem cell and a progenitor cell with limited self-renewal potential.
 Progenitors can go through several rounds of cell division before terminally differentiating into a mature cell.
 It is possible that the molecular distinction between symmetric and asymmetric divisions lies in differential segregation of cell membrane proteins (such as receptors) between the daughter cells.

 An alternative theory is that stem cells remain undifferentiated due to environmental cues in their particular niche.
 Stem cells differentiate when they leave that niche or no longer receive those signals.
 Studies in Drosophila germarium have identified the signals decapentaplegic and adherens junctions that prevent germarium stem cells from differentiating.

+In the United States, Executive Order 13505 established that federal money can be used for research in which approved human embryonic stem-cell (hESC) lines are used, but it cannot be used to derive new lines.
+The National Institutes of Health (NIH) Guidelines on Human Stem Cell Research, effective July 7, 2009, implemented the Executive Order 13505 by establishing criteria which hESC lines must meet to be approved for funding.
+The NIH Human Embryonic Stem Cell Registry can be accessed online and has updated information on cell lines eligible for NIH funding.
+There are 486 approved lines as of January 2022.

 Therapies

 Stem cell therapy is the use of stem cells to treat or prevent a disease or condition.
 Bone marrow transplant is a form of stem cell therapy that has been used for many years because it has proven to be effective in clinical trials.
 Stem cell implantation may help in strengthening the left-ventricle of the heart, as well as retaining the heart tissue to patients who have suffered from heart attacks in the past.

+For over 50 years, hematopoietic stem cell transplantation (HSCT) has been used to treat people with conditions such as leukaemia and lymphoma; this is the only widely practiced form of stem-cell therapy.
+As of 2016, the only established therapy using stem cells is hematopoietic stem cell transplantation.
+This usually takes the form of a bone-marrow transplantation, but the cells can also be derived from umbilical cord blood.
+Research is underway to develop various sources for stem cells as well as to apply stem-cell treatments for neurodegenerative diseases> and conditions such as diabetes and heart disease.